Cha-rlie/VegeMight_FTC_17556_Into_the_Deep_APOC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## Overview
-Camembert: We have no clue what goes on in here
+Camembert: We have no clue what goes on in here - globals and drive stuff ig

 Dairy Farm: Globals and Enums